 The research programme was founded on 1 October 2020 and now has a network of 15 professors at the Institute of Economics.

-Further information can be found on the homepage.
+Further information can be found in the call for papers on the homepage.

 The first issue of the January 2021 newsletter deals with the topic of Corona and AI.